Kilimanjaro ascent (photo credit: tristanbalme.com)

 It is important to drink plenty of water when climbing Kilimanjaro because your body loses more water than usual from exposure to the sun, from sweating due to exercise and also from breathing cold, dry air.
 Staying hydrated makes climbing easier and it can also help to prevent altitude sickness.

 Drinking plenty of water is even more important than eating when climbing Kilimanjaro.
 Your guides will encourage you to drink water all day long even if you don’t feel thirsty and the general rule of thumb is that you need to drink at least 3 litres of water per day on this high-altitude expedition.
+Yes, you might need to pee way more often than usual but taking a pee bottle will make this super easy!

-6. You summit Kilimanjaro at night
+10. You summit Kilimanjaro at night

 Many people don’t realise that you actually begin the trek to Kilimanjaro summit (or Uhuru Peak) during the middle of the night.
 After arriving at Barafu (or Kosovo) camp the day before, you will wake up and have breakfast before starting the push to the summit at around 11:30pm.

-With the light of your head torch to guide your feet, you will be climbing a steep path for between 6 and 8 hours to reach Stella Point on the crater rim if you are taking the Machame route or Gillman’s point on the Marangu route.
+With the light of your head torch to guide your feet, you will be climbing a steep path for between 6 and 8 hours to reach Stella Point on the crater rim if you are taking the Machame or Lemosho routes or Gillman’s point on the Marangu, Rongai or Northern Circuit routes.
 You should hopefully reach this point in time to witness the sunrise.
 From there the track is less steep but it is another 45 to 60 minutes to the summit.
+For more detailed information about what to expect on your Kilimanjaro summit night, check out our blog.

 12. Tipping is expected

-We work closely with the Kilimanjaro Porters Assistance Project (KPAP), and they have recommended the following tipping procedure.
+We work closely with the Kilimanjaro Porters Assistance Project (KPAP), who look after the welfare of porters on Kilimanjaro, and they have recommended the following tipping guidelines.
 KPAP recommend tips for porters are in the range of $6-$10/day per porter.
 For other roles we recommend $20/day for guides, $12-$15/day for assistant guides and $12-$15/day for cooks.
+These figures are per group, not per climber and you will be sent a copy of the tip recommendations and estimated numbers for your group.
+The size of your group, however, can only be confirmed on the first day of your climb.

 Kandoo Adventures guides on the way to Shira Cave Camp on Kilimanjaro